 Using public chargers

-Firstly, you do need either an Android or Apple smart phone to use most public chargers.
+You do need either an Android or Apple smart phone to use most public chargers.
 This is because most chargers use an app to identify who you are and to sort out the payment.
 Some chargers use RFID cards to activate them, so you will need to get one of these from the provider before you can use the charger.
-No chargers currently use credit card chip and pin for payment, like petrol pumps, but this is coming in the future.
 If you don't own a smart phone, using public charging is going to be extremely difficult and you'll be limited to only a few chargers that use RFID cards.
 Even chargers that are free to use, they will normally require activating with an app on a phone to get your free charge.

 It is advisable to install the apps and setup the accounts for each charger network at home while you have a good internet connection and plenty of time.
-Trying to do this at the charger, when you're in a hurry or maybe struggling with signal isn't a good idea.
+Trying to do this at the charger, when you're in a hurry, standing in the rain or maybe struggling with signal isn't a good idea!

 Even when chargers offer a free charge to customers, you still need to use the app on a phone to activate the charger.
 The exception is Ecotricity rapid chargers that can often be on free vend and you can simply just plug in and select the connector on the screen.